olemb/overdub/README.rst

 Overdub is a very simple Python program that allows you to do unlimited overdubs into an audio buffer.

-Conceptually it's like having a tape recorder without an erase head except the tape is digital.
+Conceptually it's like having a tape recorder without an erase head.

-The program is currently undergoing a major rewrite.
-Check out the undo branch for a fully working program.

 Keyboard Controls